 - 1 pinch salt (coarse salt is recommended)

-- Roast your vegetables in the oven by broiling: layer your vegetables evenly on a parchment paper lined baking sheet, including cut tomatoes (in half, so that they are arranged skin side up), sweet bell pepper (or serrano pepper), unpeeled garlic cloves, onion, and jalapeno pepper.
+- Roast your vegetables in the oven by broiling 8 inches below the broiler: layer your vegetables evenly on a parchment paper lined baking sheet, including cut tomatoes (in half, so that they are arranged skin side up), sweet bell pepper (or serrano pepper), unpeeled garlic cloves, onion, and jalapeno pepper.

-- Broil on high setting (if available) for about 8 minutes or until your vegetables get a nice, charred appearance.
-Remove vegetables that are charred faster than the others, if necessary, and continue until all vegetables are slightly charred and blistered.
-Alternatively, you can grill your vegetables, or lay your vegetables on a piece of aluminum foil and roast them in a smoker for about an hour.
+- Broil on high setting (if available) for about 6-8 minutes, turn and broil another 6-8 minutes or until your vegetables get a nice, charred appearance.
+Remove vegetables that are charred faster than the others, if necessary.
+Broil until all vegetables are slightly charred and blistered. *Alternate roasting methods are noted above in the post.

 - You can combine all of the ingredients in a food processor (after peeling the garlic) and give it a few quick blitzes to leave it rough chopped, or combine until smooth (if desired).
 If using a mortar and pestle, combine the roasted vegetables after peeling the skin off of the tomatoes and garlic.
 Grind the vegetables together with the coarse salt, then add rough chopped cilantro and lime juice.

-- Either way, taste and add more lime juice or salt once combined (as needed, to taste).
+- Either way, taste and add more lime juice or salt as needed.

 Angela is an at home chef that developed a passion for all things cooking and baking at a young age in her Grandma’s kitchen.
 After many years in the food service industry, she now enjoys sharing all of her family favorite recipes and creating tasty dinner and amazing dessert recipes here at Bake It With Love!